nipunn1313/mypy-protobuf/README.md

 ## Requirements
 [protoc](https://github.com/protocolbuffers/protobuf/releases) 3.14.0 or greater
 [python-protobuf >= 3.14.0](https://pypi.org/project/protobuf/)
-python 2.7, 3.6, 3.7, 3.8
+python 3.6, 3.7, 3.8
 [mypy >= v0.800](https://pypi.org/project/mypy)

 Other configurations may work, but are not supported in testing currently.
 We would be open to expanding this list if a need arises - file an issue on the issue tracker.

-## Python Implementation
+## Implementation
-There is a python implementation of the plugin in `python/protoc-gen-mypy`.
-On windows you will have to use `python/protoc_gen_mypy.bat` for the executable.
+The implementation of the plugin is in `python/mypy_protobuf_lib.py`, which installs to a posix executable protoc-gen-mypy.
+On windows you will have to use `protoc_gen_mypy.bat` for the executable.

 The plugin can be installed with
 ```